Clarence Saunders: Keedoozle

-On 22 Nov.
-1935, Saunders chartered the prototype of an automated store.
+On November 22, 1935, Saunders chartered the prototype of an automated store.
 He named it Keedoozle, which some assumed stood for "key does it all", but Saunders stated was just made up, as was Piggly Wiggly.

 The Keedoozle was an automated store, similar to very large vending machine, or Automat.
 Merchandise was displayed as single units, each within a glass cabinet with a keyhole beneath.
 Customers entering the store were given a key that they placed in the keyhole below the goods they wished to buy.
 The quantity desired was determined by the number of times the key was inserted in the slot.
 This action, recorded the item on punched tape in the key, and automatically moved the item via conveyor belt to the front of the store.
 Upon reaching the exit gate at the front of the store, an attendant deciphered the customer's tape and produced the bill.
 After payment, the customer's groceries were delivered, bagged and wrapped.
 Pilot stores operated in Memphis and Chicago, but the complex and expensive system could not compete with shopping carts.

 Saunders developed two versions of the Keedoozle.
 The first was in 1937, which was abandoned when the US entered World War II.
 Saunders returned to the idea in 1948, opening an improved version.
 Saunders sold twelve franchises of the revised concept.
 In 1949 he predicted "In five years there will be a thousand Keedoozles throughout the US, selling $5 billion worth of goods."

 Foodelectric

-Until the time of his death, Saunders was developing plans for another automatic store system called the "Foodelectric".
+At the time of his death, Saunders was developing plans for another automatic store system called the "Foodelectric".
 The Foodelectric concept is a clear predecessor to self checkout.
 Saunders described it as follows:

 The store operates so automatically that the customer can collect her groceries herself, wrap them and act as her own cashier.
 It eliminates the checkout crush, cuts overhead expenses and enables a small staff to handle a tremendous volume...
 I can handle a $2 million volume with only eight employees.

 The central invention was a primitive computer, or "shopping brain" which was loaned to the shopper, who then roamed among the store's glass-enclosed items.

 The store, which was to be located two blocks from the first Piggly Wiggly store in downtown Memphis, never opened.

 Personal life

-Clarence and Carolyn divorced on 27 Sept.
-1928, and Clarence married Patricia Houston Bamberg on 20 Dec.
-1928.
+Clarence and Carolyn divorced on September 27, 1928, and Clarence married Patricia Houston Bamberg on December 20, 1928.

 During World War II, Saunders made toy wagons, baby strollers and broomsticks.

-He died in 1953, and was interred at Memphis Memorial Park Cemetery.
+He died of heart failure in 1953.